sago007/PlatformFolders/README.md

 # PlatformFolders
-A self contained C++ abstraction library so that you do not need to have Windows and Linux specific code to look for special directories
+A self contained C++ abstraction library so that you do not need to have Linux, Windows and Mac OS X specific code to look for special directories

 # Rationale
 There are a lot of platform abstraction libraries available.
 You can get graphics abstraction libraries, GUI abstraction libraries and file abstraction libraries.